 by Arati Kumar-Rao

 Arati Kumar-Rao is a National Geographic Explorer and an independent environmental photographer, writer, and artist who documents ecological degradation.
 She chronicles South Asia’s changing landscapes and climate and their effect on livelihoods and biodiversity.
-She is currently on a National Geographic Explorer grant to document forced human migration.
-Arati’s work has appeared in The National Geographic Magazine, The Hindu, #Dysturb, The Guardian, BBC Outside Source, Hindustan Times, and Mint.
+Her work has appeared in National Geographic, The Hindu, #Dysturb, The Guardian, BBC Outside Source, Hindustan Times, and Mint.

 Arati Kumar-Rao ventures into a forested river gorge in the hidden land of Pemakö, which exists deep within the heart of the Tibetan Buddhist belief system.
 Long considered impenetrable, the grind of industry now threatens this prophesied “promised land.”